OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Contribution Guideline_From Project Owner_V03_110GoS.md

 In this documentation you will learn how to contribute for an open source project

 * Find a project
-* Prepare a fork
-* Make the changes/ contributions - in case of any particular format/code is wished for mention here
-* Add a changelog entry - in case of any particular format/code is wished for mention here
-* Push the change into the branch which was forked
 * (types of contributions) Contribution process: -- Sources -- Submitting bugs -- Contributing changes
 *